eriklindahl/ihpcss-laplace/docs/software_engineering.rst

 to enable on some systems - it might be easiest to download a binary version instead.

-We have integrated Doxygen support in CMake, so if Doxygen is found, you can build this documentation by simply issuing ``make doxygen``.
+If you were using Doxygen in stand-alone mode, you would have to edit the configuration file every time the project version changed and/or to alter settings like whether the ``dot`` tool is available, but we handle all this with CMake, where we have fully integrated Doxygen support.
+There is an input template file (Doxyfile.cmakein) with a couple of variables that will be replaced by their CMake values, and then we write out the Doxyfile configuration file that is actually used by doxygen.
+To generate the source code documentation, simply issue ``make doxygen``.
 The resulting output will be available in the (usual) output directory, under ``docs/doxygen/html/index.html``, and there are also LaTeX files if you want to integrate it with your manual or something.